MEET ERIC DEZENHALL

 Eric Dezenhall is an author, journalist and damage control expert based in Washington, D.C.

-An author of eleven books, including three non-fiction texts on crisis communications and corporate witch hunts.
+An author of twelve books, including three non-fiction texts on crisis communications and modern witch hunts.

 Eric's books have been widely cited in business, media and academic circles.
-In addition to his non-fiction books he is also the author of six novels.
-His sixth novel, The Devil Himself (Thomas Dunne, St. Martin's), which deals with the collaboration between the U.S. Navy and organized crime during World War II to secure American ports from Nazi attack, was published in July 2011 and is currently in pre-production to become a film .
-He discussed the novel as a featured author at the 2011 Library of Congress National Book Festival.
+In addition to his non-fiction books he is also the author of seven novels, including, The Devil Himself (Thomas Dunne, St. Martin's), which deals with the collaboration between the U.S. Navy and organized crime during World War II to secure American ports from Nazi attack.
+He co-authored (with Gus Russo), which is being developed into a feature film.

 As an investigative journalist: